 How CMOs Can Boost Their Fanbase on Instagram?

-If you are inspired by above brands, and are convinced about the reach and engagement Instagram offers brands, the ‘how to grow‘ your Instagram question remains.
+If you are inspired by the above brands and are convinced about the reach and engagement Instagram offers brands, the ‘how to grow‘ your Instagram question remains.
 I will answer that question here, with examples.

 But before I do, I would like to stress the fact that almost every CMO on this planet gets nightmares when it comes to successfully connecting his brand to the people formerly known as consumers: Generation Z.

-Using cool photos and especially branded videos on Instagram in smart ways is rewarded with massive audience growth.
+Using cool photos and specially branded videos on Instagram in smart ways is rewarded with massive audience growth.
 Cool, but what are smart ways?

-Here are some examples of the successful brands on Insta:
+Here are some examples of successful brands on Insta:

 Victoria’s Secret goes way beyond showing their gorgeous (but skinny) models.
 They use photos and short video clips (15 seconds) on their Instagram page.